 West Side Community Center

 115 Dewitt Avenue.
 Opened November 2, 1922.
 Memory from Cliff Johnson: “They used to have, at the West Side Community Center, a Drum and Bugle Corps.
 My son was part of that.”
 Memory from Dorian Parreott: “The West Side Community Center was one of the catalyst places that youngsters learned to play in the band back then.
 We had the West Side Marching Band, and it came from the West Side Community Center.
 These guys used to play all over the place.
 They played all the Elks’ parades that went right down Springwood Avenue and Main Street.”
+(Interview with AP-AMP)

 West Side Drug Store